-Based on the results of the meta-analysis, the authors reported that vitamin D supplementation did not have an effect on the risk of fractures or falls, and that there were no meaningful effects on participants’ bone mineral density.
-The authors also concluded that there were no differences between the effects of taking higher and lower doses of vitamin D (1) for these health outcomes.
+This meta-analysis found that vitamin D supplementation did not have an effect on the risk of fractures or falls, and there were no meaningful effects on BMD.
+The authors also concluded that there were no differences between the effects of higher and lower doses of vitamin D (1).

 Osteoporosis Canada’s rapid response team, made up of members of the Scientific Advisory Council, creates position statements as news breaks regarding osteoporosis.
 The position statements are used to inform both the healthcare professional and the patient.
 The Scientific Advisory Council (SAC) is made up of experts in Osteoporosis and bone metabolism and is a volunteer membership.